Turnpike in Lipschitz-nonlinear optimal control: Finite-dimensional systems

 and

-hold for any $y^0, y^1 \in \left\{x\in \R^d \colon \|x-\overline{y}\|\leq r\right\}$, where $\overline{y} \in \R^d$ is fixed as in \eqref{eq: f0}. \end{assumption}
+hold for any $y^0, y^1 \in \left\{x\in \R^d \colon \|x-\overline{y}\|\leqslant r\right\}$, where $\overline{y} \in \R^d$ is fixed as in \eqref{eq: f0}. \end{assumption}

 We discuss the feasibility of this assumption later on, in \Cref{rem: later.on}.
-Note that this is not a smallness assumption -- it merely stipulates that, inside some ball centered at $\overline{y}$, the cost of controlling from and to $\overline{y}$ can be estimated by means of the distance to $\overline{y}$.
+Note that this is not a smallness assumption -- it merely stipulates that, inside some ball centered at $\overline{y}$, the cost of controlling from $y^0$ to $\overline{y}$ and from $\overline{y}$ to $y^1$ can be estimated by means of the distance of $y^0$ and $y^1$ to $\overline{y}$.
+We may now state our first main result.